dspbalu/prettyprintJSON/README.md

 In order to use json parser object first add json-simple-1.1.jar to your classpath

-Create a command line utility called PrettyJSON.
+It is a command line utility called PrettyJSON.
 Given a JSON document, pretty print it - either in-place or output to the console.
 Eg: